Nikolai-E/DialogDrive/PRIVACY_POLICY.md

 ## Legal Compliance

-This extension complies with:
+We build DialogDrive to align with:
 - Chrome Web Store Developer Program Policies
-- General Data Protection Regulation (GDPR) where applicable
+- California Consumer Privacy Act (CCPA), where applicable
-- California Consumer Privacy Act (CCPA) where applicable
+- General data protection principles such as data minimisation and user control

-- Other applicable data protection laws
+For GDPR purposes, the content you save never leaves your browser unless you enable Chrome Sync or export it.
+That means you remain the controller of your data.
+DialogDrive acts as a local tool and does not act as a processor for your prompts.
+If we introduce an optional cloud feature in the future, we will provide an updated policy and obtain consent before enabling it.

 ---

-**Summary**: DialogDrive stores all your data locally on your device.
-We don't collect personal information, track your browsing, or store data on our servers.
-Your privacy is our priority.
+**Summary**: DialogDrive keeps your content on the device where you save it.
+We don't collect personal information, track your browsing, or run our own storage servers.
+Chrome Sync may copy lightweight preferences if you enable it, and you can clear everything anytime from the Settings panel.